Revised August 2015

 One of the goals of this policy is to increase awareness and control at the Vice Presidential level.
 Vice Presidents have the authority to interpret this policy, determine what essential Drew business is, and identify certain employees as “frequent travelers” who may be governed by modified rules.
 They are expected to work with the Vice President for Finance & Business Affairs to communicate their interpretation and affect necessary modifications.

 In the case of situations not specifically addressed by these regulations or if exceptions to these regulations are required, the advance written approval of the Vice President for Finance & Business Affairs is necessary.
 The Vice President of Finance & Business Affairs shall recommend to Cabinet amendments to these regulations as conditions warrant.

 The University will provide funding for travel and business entertainment when such expenses have been incurred in accordance with the provisions of this policy.
 Expenses related to travel and business entertainment may be charged to the University only when they meet the following criteria:

 - The expense is essential to transacting the official business of Drew University.

 - Sufficient funds exist within the specified budget.

-- The expense has the prior approval of the appropriate Supervisor/Chair/Director/Dean and Vice President/Provost.
+- The expense has the prior approval of the appropriate Supervisor/Dept. Chair/Director and Vice President/Dean.

-- The expense is transacted in accordance with the fiscal regulations of Drew University.
+- The expense is transacted in accordance with the fiscal policies of Drew University.

 - The expense is supported by appropriate documentation.